 You would think that with the end of free movement on the 31 December 2020 that the UK government would be encouraging EU nationals already living and working in the UK to consider applying for British citizenship.
-However, British citizenship solicitors say that it’s actually got harder for EU nationals to become British citizens.
-That shouldn’t put you off from applying for British naturalisation but you do need to take care with your British citizenship application.
+However, many are enquiring 'Is it hard to get British Citizenship?', British Citizenship solicitors say that it’s actually got harder for EU nationals to become British citizens.
+That shouldn’t put you off from applying for British naturalisation but you do need to take care with your British Citizenship application.

 London based OTS Solicitors are specialists in personal and business immigration law.
-Our British citizenship solicitors can answer all your British citizenship and Brexit related immigration queries whether you’re an EU national living in the UK or an EU citizen planning to move to the UK.
+If you are looking into being a British Citizen, our British Citizenship solicitors can answer all your British citizenship and Brexit related immigration queries whether you’re an EU national living in the UK or an EU citizen planning to move to the UK.
 For settled status and British citizenship advice call OTS Solicitors on 0203 959 9123 or complete our online enquiry form.
 Appointments are available through video conferencing, Skype or by telephone appointment.

 If you are an EU national living in the UK then even if you have been settled in the UK for many years you can't make a British nationality application without first applying for:

 If you aren’t eligible to apply for settled status then you can apply for pre-settled status first and then convert to settled status.